-The wooden apartment complex Patch 22 in Amsterdam-Noord is an inspiring example of an ecologically, socially and economically sustainable construction project, which is also climate neutral.
-Pieters Bouwtechniek was the main constructor of this wooden eye-catcher along the water in the Buiksloterham district.
+The Patch 22 wooden apartment complex in Amsterdam-Noord is an inspiring example of an ecologically, socially and economically sustainable building project, which is also climate neutral.
+Pieters Bouwtechniek was chief constructor of this wooden eye-catcher along the water in the Buiksloterham district.

-originated from a need to develop in a different, sustainable way.
-The initiator and client Lemniskade BV, the company of architect Tom Frantzen and construction manager Claus Oussoren, won the Sustainability Tender Buiksloterham with the design.
-This tender was issued in 2010 by the municipality of Amsterdam and contributed to the municipality's goal to have all new projects built in a climate-neutral manner by 2015.
+arose from a need to develop in a different, sustainable way.
+The initiator and client Lemniskade BV, the company of architect and construction manager , won the Buiksloterham Sustainability Tender with the design.
+This tender was launched by the municipality of Amsterdam in 2010 and contributed to the municipality's goal of having all new projects built in a climate-neutral manner by 2015.
 Patch 22 took the lead in the Buiksloterham district.

-The special feature of the design by architect Tom Frantzen is that it offers room for future changes.
-The users are in fact the owner of a part of the building that they have determined themselves, which they have been able to arrange entirely at their own discretion.
-They have therefore been able to determine the size, layout, destination and desired facilities of their space.
+The special thing about the design by architect Tom Frantzen is that it offers space for future changes.
+This is because the users own a part of the building that they have determined themselves, which they have been able to organize according to their own wishes.
+They were therefore able to determine the size, layout, destination and desired facilities of their space themselves.
 The building is therefore able to move with the users and that makes Patch 22 suitable for living, working or a combination of both.
-In other words: a 540 m2 loft, a 65 m2 studio and everything in between is possible.
+In other words: a loft of 540 m2, a studio of 65 m2 and everything in between are possible.

 Image: Luuk Kramer